sp-soul/sp-soul.github.io/_posts/2020-12-29-reflecting-on-five-years-at-octopus-energy.md

 This is what happened with accessibility when I first started at Octopus.
 It went something like this:

 - 😬 I told Greg I needed a couple of weeks before we even had a quote journey live to work on baking in accessibility from the start.
-He was concerned (understandably) but ultimately trust me to run with it
+He was concerned (understandably) but ultimately trusted me to run with it
-- ✍️ I started blogging about it, and then started writing for tech magazines about it to spread awareness
+- ✍️ I started blogging about it, and then started writing for tech magazines to spread awareness
-- 🎙 I started to give talks about customer experience and Octopus, and that gave me a platform to talk about the importance of accessibility in the customer experience
+- 🎙 I started to give talks about customer experience at Octopus, and that gave me a platform to talk about the importance of accessibility
-- 🤔 Those talks led me to speak at the festival of marketing, and that was the point that I realised I wanted to right a book that brought this topic to people who weren’t developers in a format they could actually engage with
+- 🤔 Those talks led me to speak at the Festival of Marketing, and that was the point that I realised I wanted to write a book that brought this topic to people who weren’t developers in a format they could actually engage with
-- 🙏 When I said I wanted to write a book, Greg and Rebecca worked with me to find a solution that worked best.
-The result was [Jackson Howarth](https://www.youtube.com/watch?v=Q6pbZLiLt30) who joined as a Research Assistant (and in true Octopus style never left but became one of our writers!)
+- 🙏 When I said I wanted to write a book, Greg and [Rebecca](https://twitter.com/dibb_simkin) (our Director of Marketing) worked with me to find a solution that worked best.
+The result was [Jackson Howarth](https://www.youtube.com/watch?v=Q6pbZLiLt30) who joined as a Research Assistant (and in true Octopus style never left and became one of our writers!)
 - 🔥 For the year that followed, I juggled working at Octopus during the day and writing a book in my evenings and weekends.
 I’m not glorifying that but it is what happened.
 I’m *very* lucky to have an understanding partner
-- 🗣 We now use the book as a talking point and platform when people visit Octopus to raise awareness about inclusion and web accessibility
+- 🗣 We now use the book as a talking point and platform for discussion when we talk at events or people visit us at the office, in order to raise awareness about inclusion and web accessibility
 - 🥰 Greg even gave a load of copies away in a giveaway on Twitter!

 Writing a book had always been a dream of mine, and I did it last year because, four years beforehand, I read about accessibility, knew it mattered to me (and would matter to the company) and ran with it.
 That’s it.
 That’s the secret.
 That’s how I went from this: